pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 {{< /chooser >}}

-Notice that [Output.all](/docs/reference/pkg/python/pulumi#pulumi.Output.all) works by returning an output that represents the combination of multiple outputs so that, within the callback, the raw values are available inside of a tuple.
+Notice that [Output.all](/docs/reference/pkg/python/pulumi#pulumi.Output.all) works by returning an output that represents the combination of multiple outputs so that, within the callback, the plain values are available inside of a tuple.

 ## Accessing Nested Properties of an Output by Lifting {#lifting}